Victoria Azarenka: 2006: US Open third round

 In February 2006 in Memphis, Azarenka defeated her first top-20 player, Nicole Vaidišová, and defeated her second top-30 player in Jelena Janković at Miami that same year.
 On clay, Azarenka pushed 2004 French Open champion Anastasia Myskina to a third set in Rome, and took clay-court specialist Anabel Medina Garrigues to 9–7 in the third set in the first round at Roland Garros.
-At the 2006 Wimbledon Championships Azarenka lost in first round to 2005 Junior Wimbledon and 2006 Junior French Open Champion and Wildcard Agnieszka Radwańska.
+At the 2006 Wimbledon Championships, Azarenka lost in the first round to 2005 Wimbledon and 2006 French Open junior champion and wildcard Agnieszka Radwańska.

-At the 2006 US Open, she had her first win over Myskina in the first round, and lost to Anna Chakvetadze in the third round, her best result in a Grand Slam event to that date.
+At the 2006 US Open, she recorded her first win over Myskina in the first round, and lost to Anna Chakvetadze in the third round, her best result in a Grand Slam event to that date.
 In her next tournament, Azarenka reached her second pro-level semifinal in Tashkent, losing to Sun Tiantian.
 She finished the year reaching the final of an ITF event in Pittsburgh, losing to Canadian Aleksandra Wozniak.

-2007: First WTA final
+2007: First WTA Tour final

 Ranked world No. 96, Azarenka began the year by playing two tournaments in Australia.
-She lost in the second round of qualifying at the Moorilla Hobart International.
-At the Australian Open, Azarenka reached the third round of a Grand Slam singles tournament for the second consecutive time, where she lost to world No. 11 Jelena Janković in straight sets.
+She lost in the second round of qualifying at the Hobart International.
+At the Australian Open, Azarenka reached the third round of a Grand Slam tournament in singles for the second consecutive time, but lost to world No. 11, Jelena Janković, in straight sets.

 She was upset in the first round of the French Open by Karin Knapp of Italy, and at Wimbledon, she lost in the third round to 14th-seeded Nicole Vaidišová.

-At the US Open, Azarenka upset former world No. 1 Martina Hingis in the third round, before 2004 US Open champion Svetlana Kuznetsova beat her in the fourth round.
+At the US Open, Azarenka upset former world No. 1, Martina Hingis, in the third round before 2004 US Open champion Svetlana Kuznetsova beat her in the fourth round.
 In mixed doubles, Azarenka and countryman Max Mirnyi won the title, defeating Meghann Shaughnessy and Leander Paes.

 She ended her year at the Tier I Kremlin Cup in Moscow, where she defeated world No. 4, Maria Sharapova, in the second round, in their first meeting.
 She then lost to the eventual winner of the tournament, world No. 14 Elena Dementieva, in the quarterfinal.
 At the same tournament, Azarenka and her doubles partner Tatiana Poutchek, also of Belarus, lost in the final to the world No. 3 team of Liezel Huber and Cara Black, in three sets.
 Azarenka's results at the Kremlin Cup elevated her rankings to career highs of world No. 27 in singles and world No. 29 in doubles.